Chia-Network/chia-docs/docs/getting-started/installation.md

 ## Install

 ### Using the CLI
-_This method is intended for linux environments_
+_This method is intended for Linux environments_

 ```mdx-code-block
 <Tabs